joshuamccluskey/reading-notes/read04.md

 #### Wireframe and Design

-- Wireframes widely used in UX Designers based on user research
+- Wireframes widely used by UX Designers based on user research
 - Sounds like storyboarding in animation
 - UX Designers define and plan the design of website, app, or product
 - Software Invision or Balsamiq